PillowFishSticks/MP2-DogBird/README.md

 8. For the game to have power ups that boost my score.

+9. A timer to be displayed on the game to keep track of game time.

 ## Design Choices

 Dogbird has a fun feel to it, displaying the game information in a quirky and easy to read manner, with the game easily accessable.